ramyakeerthijiguru01-code/sql-sales-analysis-project/README.md

 - Window Functions

 ## Key Insights
-- Identified top revenue-generating customers
+- A small number of customers contribute significantly to total revenue
-- Found percentage of revenue lost due to returns
+- Certain countries generate higher revenue than others
-- Calculated return rate of orders
+- A percentage of revenue is lost due to returned orders
-- Analyzed monthly sales and return trends
+- Return rate highlights operational inefficiencies
-- Calculated net revenue after returns
+- Net revenue is lower than total revenue due to returns
-- A percentage of total revenue is lost due to returns, impacting overall profitability
+- Monthly trends help identify business growth patterns

 ## Project Files
-- README.md → Project overview
+- README.md → Project documentation
-- project.sql → SQL queries
+- project.sql → SQL queries used for analysis

 ## Tools Used
 - SQL
 - MySQL Workbench

 ## Conclusion
-This project demonstrates how SQL can be used to analyze sales data, calculate business KPIs, and derive actionable insights from transactional datasets.
+This project demonstrates how SQL can be used to analyze sales data, calculate business KPIs, and derive actionable insights for decision-making.